 Mr. Charles Orndorff, Administrative Vice Chairman, is ACL's resident Constitutional scholar, with decades of experience in public policy and historical research.
 He is a policy analyst on issues including taxes, spending, Federal budget and deficit, the Constitution, American founding, Civil War, DC Statehood.

-Mr. Art Harman is the Executive Director, who has worked as a Legislative Director in Congress where he created the strategy to kill the 2013 Senate amnesty bill and wrote legislation, produced TCC's long-running, nationally-televised public affairs television program, "Conservative Roundtable," and directed major grassroots lobbying and outreach programs.
+Mr. Art Harman is the Executive Director, who has worked as a Legislative Director in Congress where he created the successful strategy to kill the 2013 Senate amnesty bill, wrote legislation and amendments, and learned from the inside how Congress really works.
+Mr. Harman produced TCC's long-running, nationally-televised public affairs television program, "Conservative Roundtable," and directed major grassroots lobbying and outreach programs.

 Statement of Principles of Americans for Constitutional Liberty